Welcome to The Write Practice Pro, !

 It all started started by finishing ONE writing piece per day.

 You might ask, “What does that really mean?
-How do I claim my identity as a writer?”
+How do I go ‘Pro’ as a writer?”

 It’s pretty simple.
 I can explain it to you in two words: you write.

-If you want to be a writer, then write.
-That’s why the Becoming Writer Challenge is to write ONE writing piece per WEEK, due each FRIDAY.
+If you want to go Pro as a writer, then write.
+That’s why the The Write Practice Pro Challenge is to write ONE writing piece per WEEK, due each FRIDAY.
 That’s it!
 You don’t have to be a genius and you don’t have to quit your day job to be a writer.
 Instead, just write your ONE, WEEKLY Writing Piece and share it with us on Friday.

 If you do that, if you write small, finished pieces regularly, what you’ll find is that you’ll soon go from being an aspiring writer to becoming a daily writer.